Draphtx/foundry-vtt-loadout/README.md

 `Item Tags` (optional) A comma-separated list of Loadouts tags that may be added to the tile.
 For example, maybe a druid's herb pouch would only accept items configured with the Loadouts tag *herb* rather than everything in the system type *ingredient*.
 If `Item Types` is also set, this is a secondary filter - i.e. both Type and Tag must match for the item to be eligible.

-`Equipped State` designates whether the tile is carried or simply owned; that is, whether the inventory items in the tile are considered actively carried by the player or part of a stash left at another location.
+`Equipped State` designates whether the tile is carried or simply owned; that is, whether the inventory items in the tile are considered actively carried by the player or part of storage that is tied to its local scene.

 Like it?
 Love it?
 https://www.buymeacoffee.com/draphtx